The UK government has updated the Job Support Scheme to help businesses pay their staff when the furlough scheme ends.

 What is the Job Support Scheme?

 It’s a new system that aims to protect jobs in businesses that aren’t legally required to shut but which still face lower demand due to COVID-19.

 From 1st November, you’ll be able to offer your staff shorter working hours and claim funding to help pay for some of their wages.

-To be eligible, your staff must work at least a third of their normal hours, and you need to pay them in full for these hours.
+To be eligible, your staff must work at least 20% of their normal hours, and you need to pay them in full for these hours.

-Then, for every contracted hour they don’t work, you’ll pay them a third of their usual wages.
-The government will also pay a third, to a cap of £697.92 a month.
+Then, for every contracted hour they don’t work, you’ll pay them at least 5% of their usual wages, to a maximum of £125 per month, plus National Insurance and pension contributions.

 How could I use the scheme?

-Say you have an employee who normally works 30 hours a week on £10 an hour.
+Say you have an employee who normally works 35 hours a week on £10 an hour.
 But because of the impact of coronavirus, you only need them the work a fifth of their normal time (i.e. 7 hours, roughly one day a week).

-Under the new scheme, your employee could work 15 hours per week, and you would pay them full wages (£150) for this.
+Under the new scheme, your employee could work 7 hours per week, and you would pay them their full wages (£70) for this.

-Then, for the 15 hours they don’t work, you would pay them a third of their wages—£3.33 per hour, or £49.95 per week.
-The government will then match this.
+Then, for the 28 hours they don’t work, you would pay them 5% of their wages—or £14 per week.

-So, where your employee would normally earn £300 per week when they worked full time, they will now earn £249.90 for working half of the week.
+So, the employee who would normally earn £350 per week when they worked full time will now earn £256.68 for working 20% of the week.